 The huge, meandering Mekong river provides a stunning natural attraction on the doorstep of Luang Prabang.
 The river is an intrinsic part of the tapestry of life in the city.

 One of the most fulfilling ways to experience the Mekong in Luang Prabang is to take a river cruise at sunset.
-You can pre-book a tour with Viator, which includes hotel pickup.
+You can pre-book a tour with GetYourGuide, which includes a hot pot dinner.

 As the sun goes down you will drift through scenes of thick forest and float past riverside villages, with green mountain peaks rising up in the distance.
 It’s a scene that’s perfectly accompanied by a bottle of Beerlao or Namkhong beer.